gitluin/sara/README.md

 To Do
 ----
  * Fix bugs.
- * `bspc` style interfacing with `sara`: config setting, rule setting.
+ * `bspc` style interfacing with `sara`: config setting, rule setting, pointer management.
  * Partial standards compliance so things like `rofi -m -4` works.
- * Convert to XCB if the mood strikes me.
+ * Convert to XCB.

 Please submit bug reports!
 I've only tested this on my own system.